sysdiglabs/terraform-oracle-secure/modules/config-posture/README.md

 The following resources will be created in each instrumented compartment/tenancy:

+- A User on the target tenant.
+- A Group on the target tenant.
+- A Group Membership between the User and Group created on the target tenant.
+- If customer wants, a private and public RSA key will be generated for the user.
+Customer can opt to pass files for public and private keys.
-- An Admit Policy on the target tenant that will allow sysdig tenant to `read` all-resources in the specified compartment/tenancy.
+- An Allow Policy on the target tenant that will allow the User to `read` all-resources in the specified compartment/tenancy.
 - A cloud account component in the Sysdig Backend, associated with the specified compartment/tenant and with the required metadata to serve the Config Posture functions.